-The main difference we can find is the highest tone of the sun, which gives its unique sound to the ukulele.
+The main difference we can find is the highest pitch of the sun, which gives the ukulele its unique sound.

 But what is important to note here is that the ukulele is four tones above the guitar, which can help you make the transition from guitar to ukulele easily as we will see below.

-If in your ukulele you make a guitar Re (D), remembering that the ukulele is four tones above the guitar you can take the conversion by counting the tones up from Re (D): 1 - Re (D) 2 - Mi (E) 3 - Fa (F) 4 - Sol (G).
+If in your ukulele you make a guitar Re (D), remembering that the ukulele is four tones above the guitar You can get the conversion by counting the tones up from Re (D): 1 - Re (D) 2 - Mi (E) 3 - Fa (F) 4 - Sol (G).

 We have made the Sol (G) chord on the ukulele using the guitar Re (D) position!